cloudian/grafana/docs/sources/administration/user-management/user-preferences/index.md

 You can also view important information about your account, such as the organizations and roles to which you are assigned and the Grafana sessions associated with your account.

-## Change your Grafana password
+## Change your password

-You can change your Grafana password at any time.
+You can change your password at any time.

 > **Note**: If your Grafana instance uses an <!--[external authentication provider]({{< relref "../../../setup-grafana/configure-security/configure-authentication/" >}})--> external authentication provider, then you might not be able to change your password in Grafana.
 Contact your Grafana administrator for more information.